a2as-team/ac215_Spatially/docs/blog.md

 ### What's with the development plans?

 Zoning maps and census data are expected sources, but development plans are less obvious.
 As we reviewed the ordinance text, we noticed that many zoning descriptions depend heavily on local context.
-For example, Article 26, Section 1 describes the S2 Main Street Mixed Use district:
+For example, Boston's Article 26, Section 1 describes the S2 Main Street Mixed Use district:

 > “S2 buildings can fill the width of the lot to help create a continuous and active main street… [and] include requirements for Outdoor Amenity Space and a maximum for the blank wall of a facade.”